sheygildas/-Lift-_and_Shift_Local_App_Setup_to_AWS/README.md

 ### :closed_lock_with_key: Create Key Pairs

-- Now that yu are login let's create a Keypair to connect our EC2 instances through SSH.
+- Now that yu are `login` let's create a Keypair to connect our EC2 instances through `SSH`.

 ![Project Image](project-image-url)